mhaigh/PAS_668/README.md

 This repository contains an MITgcm configuration used for studying the Amundsen Sea, West Antarctica.
 This configuration can be used to produce the model output for the research paper  "Wind-driven coastal polynya variability drives decadal ice-shelf melt variability in the Amundsen Sea" by Michael Haigh, Paul R. Holland and Thomas Caton Harrison (Haigh et al., 2025).

 This repository contains three directories, "input", "code_68r" and "scripts".
 Users must additionally create "run" and "build" directories.
-Users will require ERA5 data for forcing this MITgcm configuration.
+Users will require MITgcm source code (https://github.com/MITgcm/MITgcm) and ERA5 data for forcing this MITgcm configuration.

 The directory structure is as follows:
 -input: This contains namelist files.